Kotlin/KEEP/proposals/context-receivers.md

 Candidates with context requirements are considered to be _more specific_ for the purpose of call resolution than the same candidates without context requirements.

-> Currently, we don't define specificity relation between candidates having different sets of context parameters
+> Currently, we don't define a specificity relation between candidates having different sets of context parameters
 > for the lack of compelling use cases for doing so.
 It can be introduced later in a backwards-compatible way
 > if needed.